-There are special stockings called graduated compression stockings that help to improve blood flow and reduce swelling of the legs.
-They are useful in treating a blood clot as they help the swelling to go down and help prevent the risk of problems with varicose veins in the future.
-However, they must be worn for several months.
+There are special stockings called graduated compression stockings which help to improve blood flow and reduce swelling of the legs.
+They are useful in preventing and treating a blood clot as they help the swelling to go down and help prevent the risk of problems with varicose veins in the future.
+However, they must be worn for several months and some people find them uncomfortable.